ovanderzee/my-lib/md/API.md

 ```
 ### isAlphaNumeric(word)

-Test for being a string consisting of letters and/or digits
+Test for being a string consisting of letters and/or digits,
+for being undelimited

 ***Parameters***